electricimp/build-cli/README.md

 # build-cli

-The **imp-cli** allows you to manage your Electric Imp development from a command line through Electric Imp’s [Build API](https://electricimp.com/docs/buildapi).
+*build-cli* allows you to manage your Electric Imp development from a command line through Electric Imp’s [Build API](https://electricimp.com/docs/buildapi).

 # Installation